SeanKilleen/seankilleen.github.io/toolbox/index.md

 ## Favorite ReSharper Extensions

-ReSharper is such a popular plugin that I have my own favorite extensions for it, sourceable from the ReSharper plugins menu:
+ReSharper is such a popular plugin that I have my own favorite extensions for it, source-able from the ReSharper plugins menu:

 * **ReSpeller** - Checks for typos in your code.
 Has saved me from a bad method name many a time.
 * **Enhanced Tooltip** - Better visual tooltips when mousing over code.